grassrootseconomics/docs.grassecon.org/docs/commons/template.md

     9. Fungibility: Each Voucher is fungible, meaning that it is interchangeable and mixable with another identical Voucher.
 An account holding multiple identical Vouchers would display sum of their quantity as their Voucher Balance minus any expired Vouchers.
     11. Bearer Instrument: The Voucher is a digital bearer instrument, meaning that anyone holding the access (private) key to the holder's account is considered the owner of the Voucher or Vouchers in that account.
 Any holder of the Voucher has the right to redeem it as payment for the products of the Issuer.
     12. Utility: The Voucher should be considered a utility and not marketed or sold as an investment product.
 It confers no additional rights or benefits beyond the redemption for the Issuer's product.
     13. Liability: The Voucher is a credit obligation with joint and several liability of the Issuers.
 This means that the Issuers are collectively and individually responsible for fulfilling the obligation of the Voucher.
+A Voucher issued by a group of Issuers is called a Community Asset Voucher.
     14. Finality: Once published and registered on the Ledger certain Immutable Information cannot change while Mutable Information can be changed by Voucher Contract Manager.
         1. Immutable Information includes:
             1. Name, Symbol